-[&]quot;National Park" means

-[&]quot;National Park Reserve" means
+"National Park" means "National Park Reserve" means "Navigable" means

-[&]quot;Navigable" means

-[&]quot;Official Voters List" means the list of individuals created in accordance with 48.3.4
+"Official Voters List" means the list of individuals created in accordance with 48.3.4

-[&]quot;Oil" means
+"Oil" means

-[&]quot;Party/Parties" means one of the Parties to the Agreement in Principle, namely the Dehcho First Nations, the Government of the Northwest Territories and Canada.
+"Party/Parties" means one of the Parties to the Agreement in Principle, namely the Dehcho First Nations, the Government of the Northwest Territories and Canada.6

-[&]quot;Person" means

-[&]quot;Place Names" means
+"Person" means "Place Names" means

-[&]quot;Plants", means flora, other than Trees, in a wild state and includes fungi and algae in a wild state and also includes all seeds and parts
+"Plants", means flora, other than Trees, in a wild state and includes fungi and algae in a wild state and also includes all seeds and parts

-[&]quot;Preliminary Enrolment Period" means the period of 18 months commenced by the Enrolment Committee under 47.3.1.
+"Preliminary Enrolment Period" means the period of 18 months commenced by the Enrolment Committee under 47.3.1.

-[&]quot;Preliminary Voters List" means the list created in accordance with 48.2.2 (f).
+"Preliminary Voters List" means the list created in accordance with 48.2.2 (f).

-[&]quot;Pre-school Child" means an individual who resides in the Settlement Area and is not older than six years at the beginning of the school year and is not a Student
+"Pre-school Child" means an individual who resides in the Settlement Area and is not older than six years at the beginning of the school year and is not a Student a) all branches, extensions, sidings, stations, depots, wharves, rolling stock, equipment, works, property and works connected with the railway and all railway bridges, tunnels or other structures connected with the railway; and

-[&]quot;Project" means

-[&]quot;Proponent" means

-[&]quot;Protected Area" means
+"Project" means "Proponent" means "Protected Area" means

-[&]quot;Railway" means a company, established under Legislation, authorized to construct and operate a railway.
+"Railway" means a company, established under Legislation, authorized to construct and operate a railway.
 For greater certainty, "railway", as used in this definition, includes: